fabianbaiertum/imc_prosperity/README.md

 Some major issues in the competition were: scalability and I used too many parameters, which needed to be estimated.
 In an attempt to solve the scalability issue, I tried to create generic functions for the taking, clearing and market making for all assets traded, which was successful, but for compatability reasons, I didn't include it in our teams code since most of the new assets were only using new trading strategies, like statistical arbitrage for the basket and something like delta-gamma hedging for the options, but when developing an algorithm for a huge system of assets, generic functions with as little as possible parameters, which can be adaptively calculated, would be the goal.

+The strategy for Taking and Clearing was quite simple, we just buy when the offered price is below a certain amount of our theoretical value and for clearing we try to close positions which are close the EV=0 when we can unwind our position.

 ### Strategy for Market Making

 My market making strategy was quite simple: